Insider Insights: ZGF Architects Principal Talks Concept Becoming Reality

 Do you have any advice for those starting their careers in architecture?

 There’s so much to learn in the field of architecture.
 I would encourage anyone starting out to keep an open mind, ask a lot of questions, and really listen to what goes on around them in the office, because you can learn so much from your colleagues.

 “Get a good strong foundation and don’t worry about specializing too soon.”

 I also encourage people to expose themselves to as many project types, phases and different people as they can.
 Get a good strong foundation and don’t worry about specializing too soon.
 Also, seek out a mentor and be a mentor to others.

-Be sure to check out part two of our discussion with Kimberly in February to learn more about the challenges of building the space shuttle Endeavour’s forever home.
+Be sure to check out part two of our discussion with Kimberly to learn more about the challenges of building the space shuttle Endeavour’s forever home.